Search continues for elderly couple missing from Inland Empire nudist resort for several days

 Despite the public belief that something was done to the Menards, police have not mentioned any indication of foul play being involved.

-On top of this, neighbors have scoured the nearby Reche Canyon area on foot and horseback but still they haven't been located.
+On top of that, neighbors have scoured the nearby Reche Canyon area on foot and horseback, to no avail.

 Anyone who may know more is asked to contact RPD detectives at (909) 798-7681.